airportyh/fun-lang/README.md

 ## Todos

+* allow jumping to a particular line (ala breakpoints)
 * make more test programs to test how well debugger works
 * optimize initial load time expression-matters
-* syntax - allow multiple line list and dictionary literals
 * don't pause after calling a built-in function
-* allow jumping to a particular line (ala breakpoints)
 * allow jumping to the end of the program
 * answering questions such as:
    * what statement last modified this value?